Shroom-Kingdom/app/README.md

-# Shroom Kingdom App
+# Shroom Kingdom

-This is the web app for Shroom Kingdom, that you can visit here:
+This is the monorepo for Shroom Kingdom, that contains various projects.

+The web app is live here:

 https://app.shroomkingdom.net